hungpham2511/hungpham2511.github.io/_posts/2018-12-05-posix-threads.md

 # Synchronizing multiple threads

-In another word, how to make multiple threads play nice with each other?
-Alternatively, what can happen if there are multiple threads in a single process and how can we address them?
+The question of synchronization can be stated informally as to how to make multiple threads work nicely with each other?
+Alternatively, what can happen if there are multiple threads in a single process and how can we address these issues?

-## Problem number 1: Common resource
+## Problem number 1: Conflicts in accessing a common resource

-A central problem programmers have to deal with while working with multiple threads is the simple fact that there are variables that are accessible by all threads.
-For examples, global variables can be accessed by all threads.
-Then, if both threads access a same variable at the same time, the actual outcome is undefined.
-A very undesirable situation.
+One issue with multi-threaded programs is handling the conflict between different threads in accessing a common resource.
+In another word, there are variables that are accessible by all threads, and if two threads attempt to change the variables' values at the same time, the end behavior is undefined.
+This is undesirable.

-The unversally accepted solution for this problem is actually quite straightforward.
+The universally accepted solution for this problem is actually quite straightforward.
+And yes it is mutex, if you are wondering.
+But it is important to understand, not what is a mutex (it actually is a simple integer-valued variable with atomic operations), but how to *think* about it.

+Let's be more specific.
 Suppose now you have a set of variables that might be accessed by several threads.
 Near this set, there is a switch.
 (Yes, a hypothetical switch!).
 This switch is initially on.
 Now, we will make the following rule:
-- any thread that wants to access--read, write--the set of variables must wait until the switch is on, then attempt to turn it off;
+- any thread that wants to read or change the values of any variable in this set of variables must wait until the switch is on;
-- after successfully turning the switch off, go in a edit the values of the variables;
+- if the switch is on, turn it off, then do your stuffs on the variable;
 - when the editing is finished, turn on the switch and continue.

-These simple rules will allow a multi-threaded process to access common resources without any conflict.
-Despite its simplicity, this is the universally accepted solution.
+If the switching mechanism can be made such that in step 2, "check if it is on, then turn it off" is *atomic*.
+That i,s if there are multiple threads attempt to run this atomic instruction at the same time, it will always happen sequentially.
+Then whenever a thread manages to turn off the switch, it can freely access the variable without worrying about undefined behaviors!

+Notice that here the switch needs not be associated with the set of variable.
+Rather, the threads must be designed such that they respect the switching rule.
+Whenever a thread wants to access a common resource, it should make sure to check the switch before editing.

+Now, the switch is basically a mutex.
+Turning on the switch equals lock the mutex, and so on.

+*A common question:* if a thread lock a mutex, can another thread unlock it?

+*Answer*: The answer is: Yes, but you shouldn't do it.
+Let's return to the switch analogy.
+Suppose a thread has just turned on the switch and is doing its editing.
+Clearly, another thread can just turn off the switch, then turn on again and do its editing.
+Better yet, it does not even need to care about the switch at all: just go in and edit.
+Now, while turning off the switch is possible technically, it is a serious breach of the switch-rule, making the whole switching strategy fails defeating the purpose of the synchronization strategy in the first place.

-## Problem number 2: Synchronizing sequence
+## Problem number 2: Synchronizing sequence of computations

-A second problem in a multi-threading process is in making sure that the thread are processed in order.
-As an example, consider a simple computation graph
+A second problem in a multi-threaded process is in making sure that the thread are processed in order.
+As an example, consider a simple computational graph:

 ```
-A ---> B ---> C
+A ---> B1 ---> C
+  \         /
+   \-> B2 -/
 ```

 Suppose we have a very difficult computation.
-First, the main thread receives an input from a text file.
-Then, it does some initial computation and sends the result to two threads (thread 1 and thread 2).
-After both threads finished, another thread (thread 3) takes the results from thread 1 and thread 2 and do some touching up.
+First, the main thread A receives an input from a text file.
+Then, it computes something and sends the result to two threads (thread B1 and thread B2).
+After both threads finished, another thread (thread C) takes the results from thread B1 and thread B2 and do some touching up.

-Without a kind of synchronization, this computation can be very error prone.
-Suppose now thread 1 has finished, but thread 2 has not, without any form of synchronization, thread 3 will just take whatever computational results from the output of thread 1 and 2.

-Rules:
+Synchronization is required between the computations.

+To achive synchronization, a possible strategy is as follows:

 - A do her computation, and finish it;
-- A waits for B to come over and take the result;
+- A waits for B1 and B2 to come over and take the result;
+- B1 tells A: "hey, I got it, you are done with this batch";
-- B tells A: "hey, I got it, you are done with this batch";
+- B2 tells A: "hey, I got it, you are done with this batch";
 - A starts working on a new computation.

-Step 2 and step 3 are fundamental to synchronizing different threads.

-# Semaphore

-# Mutex
+- B1 and B2 starts computing stuffs.
+- When they are done, they let C know; only when C has confirmations from both B1 and B2 it starts its computation;
+- After C1 takes the results, B1 and B2 return to A to get things to work on.

+This intuitive strategy can be achieved with semaphores.

-# Some Questions and their Answers
+# Questions and Answers

 1. If I have two threads that share the same variable, one thread only read the variable value and does not write, do I need thread